ladak100/ladak100.github.io/todayi.md

 - Today, I biked to work
 - Today, I went to the gym
 - Today, I went to lunch with a coworker
+- Today, I called my family

 Monday April 1th, 2024
 - Today, I biked to work
 - Today, I was able to run for the first time since i broke my leg
+- Today, I saw a very pretty girl on the bus

 #### March 2024
 Sunday March 31th, 2024